openwebdocs/owd-website/pages/content/reports/2024/index.md

 ### Collecting browser compatibility data whenever browsers release a new beta version

-The BCD automation project has initially been funded by the [Sovereign Tech Fund](#sovereign-tech-fund) with the goal to provide web developers with the latest information about available web platform features whenever a new browser version is released and continues thanks to OWD's main sponsors Google and Microsoft.
-In 2024, we observed 11 releases from Chrome (applying to Edge too), 12 from Firefox, and 7 from Safari.
-We systematically collected compatibility data 30 times in 2024.
+The BCD Automation Project's mission is to provide web developers with the latest information about available web platform features whenever a new browser version is released.
+The project was initially funded by the [Sovereign Tech Fund](#sovereign-tech-fund) and continues thanks to the support of OWD's main sponsors Google and Microsoft.
+In 2024, we systematically collected compatibility data 30 times; we observed 11 releases from Chrome (applying to Edge too), 12 from Firefox, and 7 from Safari.

 For Chrome 122-132, Firefox 123-134, and Safari 17.4-18.3, we were able to update browser compatibility data within the beta cycles of each browser release.
 This enabled us to provide web developers with updated information as every stable browser version was released.